hterminasyan/bigquery-datasphere-sac/README.md

 ## Solution Overview
-After configuring the Google BigQuery and SAP Data Warehouse Cloud connection, customers can create data models combining external and SAP data to unlock new insights.
+After configuring the Google BigQuery and SAP Datasphere connection, customers can create data models combining external and SAP data to unlock new insights.
 Through SAP Analytics Cloud (SAC) customers can do live on the fly analysis across multiple data sources in real-time.

 ![Highlevel Architecture](images/solutiondiagram.png)